 In Less Than Ship-Shape

+Based on our previous work with NOAA's Remediation of Underwater Legacy Environmental Threats (RULET) project, we had identified the Argo as a potential pollution threat in 2013.
+It was one of five potentially polluting wrecks identified in the Great Lakes.
+However, the exact location of the wreck was unknown, and the barge was thought to be on the Canadian side of the lake.
 But in September 2015, the Cleveland Underwater Explorers located the vessel, which was confirmed to be in U.S. waters of Lake Erie and appeared from side-scan sonar survey imagery to be intact.
 Divers commissioned by the Coast Guard surveyed the wreck in October and found its eight cargo tanks were intact.
 Yet they also observed something slowly leaking from a small rivet hole in the vessel’s structure.
 After sampling the leaking material, we now know that it was primarily benzene with traces of a light petroleum product.

 Lighter the Load